The Joys of a Dysfunctional, Symbiotic Relationship

 However, I will admit to a few other similarities.

 When I wake up from a bad dream, or cry because some horrible life thing has made me sad, she’s there, tiny cat arms on either side of my big, stupid, human neck.
-Her tiny paw touches my cheek, she looks me in the eye & squeaks out some comforting words of cat-speak.
+Her tiny paw touches my cheek, she looks me in the eye and squeaks out some comforting words of cat-speak.

 Laugh if you want to.
 Roll your eyes if you like, but she helps me out when I need her to.